Damounet/AngularCucumberTesting/cucumber/features/README.md

 # How to write Feature files

-This README is for all the team members, product owner, QA and developpers as well.
+This README is for all the team members, product owner, QA and developpers.

 It describes how to write a good feature file with our own best practices.

-This README will be uptade from time to time.

 ## Gherkin